What is yoga? Is there any evidence of health benefits? Are there any health risks?

 Is yoga safe?

-Problems can occasionally arise, including sprains and strains, and problems with spine, shoulder, joints and eyes - although the number of cases is very small.
+Problems can occasionally arise, A 2013 review of the evidence advised that reported problems included sprains and strains, and problems with spine, shoulder, joints and eyes - although the number of cases was very small.
 That’s why the advice is usually:

 - Ask a trusted source (such as your health care provider or a nearby hospital) to recommend a yoga practitioner.